Does Carrying A Heavy Backpack or Bag Make the Curve Worse?

 A child’s backpack should not weigh more than 10 to 15 percent of the child’s body weight.
 According to a Consumer Reports survey, at most 10 percent of the child’s weight is preferable.
 In other words, the lighter the backpack is, the better for the child’s health.
 The best thing is to pay attention to the child’s posture while wearing a backpack or bag.
 If the child stoops or leans forward, then the item is too heavy.

-Children that carry their backpacks over one shoulder (and adults that carry heavy briefcases and suitcases) are also prone to injury.
+Children who carry their backpacks over one shoulder (and adults who carry heavy briefcases and suitcases) are also prone to injury.
 This exerts all the weight on a single side, thereby making the child bend while trying to compensate for the extra weight.
 This can cause discomfort in the shoulder and back, thereby causing injury.

 How To Relieve Strain on The Neck and Shoulder